 Yacon and maca are two South American superfoods, associated with countless health benefits.
-Yacon is a tuber recognized for its beneficial effects on digestive health and diabetes.
-Maca, on the other hand, is a nutritional powerhouse known to restore hormonal balance and boost stamina, as well as for improving fertility and libido.
-This study intended to verify whether the flour of yacon and maca can be used as a wheat flour partial substitute.
+Yacon is a tuber recognized for its beneficial effects on digestive health and diabetes.1 Maca, on the other hand, is a nutritional powerhouse known to restore hormonal balance and boost stamina, as well as for improving fertility and libido.2,3 This study intended to verify the viability of yacon and maca as flour substitutes for baking by partially replacing wheat.

 The Study